ascpial/zodiaque/README.md

 The zodiaque project aims to provide a clean, simple, secure and modern way of comunicating in computercraft.

-The only thing you need to know before communicating is the server public key, and then everythin will be encrypted and attackers won't be able to read the content of the requests nor impersonate you.
+The only thing you need to know before communicating is the server public key, and then everything will be encrypted and attackers won't be able to read the content of the requests nor impersonate you.

 ## Installing